terminological/uk-covid-datatools/README.md

 * Document options
 * Switch code in geography provider for that in terminological/arear
-* Look into over-dispertion in growth rate
+* ~~Look into over-dispertion in growth rate~~
 * Expand to include international data sources
+* ~~fix anomaly detection to user slider::slide and dnorm~~
+* review aggregation routines as very slow.
+* remove epiestim as default and link in jepidemic

 ## Setup: